How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 How to connect cables to the Raspberry Pi GPIO pins

-The GPIO connector are used for any non-USB or HDMI outside connection.
-They are great for attaching buttons, cameras or LEDs to build robots, surveillance devices and other kinds of gadgets.
+The GPIO connectors are used for any non-USB or HDMI outside connection.
+They are great for attaching buttons, cameras, or LEDs to build robots, surveillance devices, and other kinds of gadgets.

 GPIO